nadermx/backgroundremover/README.md

 ## Todo

 - convert logic from video to image to utilize more GPU on image removal
-- remove duplicate imports from image and video of u2net models
 - clean up documentation a bit more
 - add ability to adjust and give feedback images or videos to datasets
 - other